andreas-wilm/compbio-utils/README.md

 Miscellaneous, very simple bioinfo scripts.

 Use at your own risk.
-Contains broken, old and oprhaned stuff.
+Contains broken, old and orphaned stuff.